mikependon/RepoDB/RepoDb.Extensions/RepoDb.PostgreSql.BulkOperations/README.md

 ## Why use Bulk Operations?

-Basically, we do the normal [Delete](https://repodb.net/operation/delete), [Insert](https://repodb.net/operation/insert), [Merge](https://repodb.net/operation/merge) and [Update](https://repodb.net/operation/update) operations when interacting with the database.
-The data is processed in an atomic way.
-If we do call the batch operations, the multiple single operation is just being batched and executed at the same time.
-In short, there are round-trips between your application and the database.
+Basically, you do the normal [Delete](https://repodb.net/operation/delete), [Insert](https://repodb.net/operation/insert), [Merge](https://repodb.net/operation/merge) and [Update](https://repodb.net/operation/update) operations when interacting with the database, and with this, the data is processed in an atomic way.
+If you do use the batch operations, the multiple single operations are batched and executed together but it does not eliminate the round-trips between your application and your database.
 Thus does not give you the maximum performance when doing the CRUD operations.

-With bulk operations, all data is brought from the client application to the database via [BinaryImport](https://repodb.net/operation/binaryimport) process.
+With the bulk operations, all data is brought from your client application to your database via [BinaryImport](https://repodb.net/operation/binaryimport) operation (bulk process).
 It ignores the audit, logs, constraints and any other database special handling.
-After that, the data is being processed at the same time in the database (server).
+After that, the data is being post processed together in the database (server).

-The bulk operations can hugely improve the performance by more than 90% when processing a large datasets.
+The bulk operations can hugely improve the performance of your application by more than 90%, especially when processing the large datasets.

 ## Core Features